nanovms/ops-documentation/aws.md

 you are having trouble you might wish to see if you have an existing vmimport role defined already.

+## Instance type Support

+Nanos supports running on many of the AWS instance types including normal instance types like t2 and the newer Nitro based instances such as t3, c5, etc.

+We currently don't have support for ARM based instances.

 ## Pre-requisites

 1. Ensure your ~/.aws/credentials file is setup correctly - you can use